-The edition 2017 of the Consumer Electronics Show (CES) in Las Vegas to a high degree is another showcase of ‘new’ IoT gadgets that some like to classify under the term ‘The Internet of Shit’, on top of other non-IoT related novelties that promise to change the way we drive, watch TV or comb our hair.
+The edition 2017 of the Consumer Electronics Show (CES) in Las Vegas to a high degree is another showcase of ‘new’ Internet of Things (IoT) gadgets that some like to classify under the term ‘The Internet of Shit’, on top of other non-IoT related novelties that promise to change the way we drive, watch TV or comb our hair.

 Good old principles of true usefulness are all too often put aside for applications and ‘smart’ devices that you don’t need or want.
 So be it: we didn’t expect CES 2017 to be THE event where the consumer electronics industry or the Consumer IoT (CIoT) space would bring the most exciting and useful innovations you have been waiting for your entire life.